 Please use the lists of useful links on this page to help you in your research.

 Please email firstname.lastname@example.org if you have a research query.
 Visits can be booked by appointment only for a fee, however there is limited availability so where possible we assist in providing a digital copy of requested documents.

 - We highly recommend making the West Sussex Record Office your first port of call when conducting research into your family history.

 - Sussex Family History Group

-- West Sussex Libraries: Family History websites list
+- West Sussex Libraries: Family History resources

 - West Sussex Records Office: Family History sources

 The West Sussex Records Office has produced a number of useful documents outlining how to research the history of your house.
 The museum’s collection of maps, manuscripts and sales particulars may also be useful resources and can be consulted on request.

 Please follow the Portable Antiquities Scheme Code of Practice if you are metal detecting.